fs2019-atml/face-to-cartoon/README.md

 ## Introduction
 Cartoons have their own field in illustration and every artist creates his own style and strokes.
 Once a style is settled, many artist are able to copy and adapt the patterns and exaggerations.
 Faces, on the other hand, are hard to draw and also to adapt in style: the right proportions and asymmetries have to match each other perfectly.

 The aim of this project is to automatically create faces in the style of the artist Shiraz Fuman.
-Our creations can then be used as starting point for your own face cartoon or used directly.
+Our creations can then be used as starting point for your own face cartoon or used directly in large scale.

-A nice property of the CycleGAN approach is to represent the overall structure of the transformed input image: the face will have the same proportions and boundaries like the natural capture.
-This brings much more liveliness to the drawings.
+The CycleGAN approach respects the overall structure of the transformed input image: the face will have the same proportions and boundaries like the natural capture.
+This brings liveliness to drawings.

 ![demo](doc/images/cyclegan-demo.jpg)